 I named this page “Hello world” because it is a first one and as in all programing the first program usually is “Hello world” one.. so lets begin this journey.

-I’m sorry for all the mess that I’m going to do here but I’m trying to learn how to use blogs, to write something that i like..
+I’m sorry for all the mess that I’m going to do here but I’m trying to learn how to use blogs and to write about something that i like..
 I’m also very sorry for all the mistakes that I’ll make.
-(English is not my native speech, but I tray to do my best.. editor will do the same ^.^)
+(English is not my native language, but I tray to do my best.. editor will do the same ^.^)

 My Anime List account name is Visocki and be free to check it..

-Note 1.
-I would like to say that pictures that I use don’t belong to me and I didn’t create them (if I did trust me I will tell about it).
+Note 1. first of all I would like to say that pictures which I use don’t belong to me and I didn’t create them (if I did trust me I will tell about it).
 I take them from internet (Google.com rules) or take a screen-shot of the video I watch.
-I give most of the info sources that i use in links area in the end of every description (or near pictures I put in).
+I give most of the sources that i use in links area in the end of every description (or near pictures I put in).

 Note 2.
 Most of the videos that are used here are from Youtube.com so for further info on them click youtube sign in video.

 Note 6.
 I use a naming convention for most of files (pictures, rainmeter skin files and so on..).
-The author (if I know the name) is included in at the beginning of the name, then the name of Anime it belongs to, then depending on the file it might be the type of it (reinmeter, chrome etc..) and then the original name of the file separated by “-” instead of ” “.
-Except for pictures, which original names I include only if I assume they were given by the author.
+The author (if I know the name) is included in at the beginning of the name, then the name of Anime it belongs to, then depending on the file it might be the type of (reinmeter, chrome etc..) and then the original name of the file separated by “-” instead of ” “.
+Except for pictures, I only include original names if I assume they were given by the author.

 Note 7.
 Rainmeter.
 Rainmeter is a nice widget program. all instructions about installation (or google it) and info about authors you’ll find by pressing little compass under the preview picture.
 Download is available by pressing small yellow zip folder or little drop (rainmeter) icon (all used icons are mentioned in Note 4).